 Sweet: One of the most common and popular choices is surprisingly Apple Sauce (Apfelmuss)~don’t knock it ’till you try it!.
 While this pairing may sound unusual, it’s incredibly tasty and makes for the perfect snack when you’re out and about exploring the rest of the Christmas market.

 Savory: Another savory way to eat the potato pancakes is with a delicious sour cream sauce on the side.
 You can find these delicious Katoffelpuffer at many Christmas markets all over Germany, including those at Cologne, Monschau, Aachen., Rothenburg and Guteneck

 Contributed by Sophie Nadeau from Solo Sophie

-Kartoffellanzen or potato lances are not only tasty but are easily one of the most fun German Christmas market foods to eat.
+Kartoffellanzen (Potato lances or Potato Tornadoes) are not only tasty but are easily one of the most fun German Christmas market foods to eat.
 I mean, who doesn’t love a deep-fried potato on a stick!?